sheikhfahad67/sheikhfahad67/README.md

 # Muhammad Fahad

 >Hi,
->I am Muhammad Fahad full stack developer having two years of development experience.
-I have worked with different web frameworks of JavaScript such as Angular, React, Redux, Nodejs, HTML5 & CSS3, MongoDB,
->deploying applications on free servers such as Heroku, get chance to work on google api’s for maps and authentication services.
-Always looking for new growing technologies and challenging role to
->enhance and utilize my skills and abilities in the IT industry to practice for mutual growth which will allow me to grow professionally and get opportunity to work on new environment with new people,
->while utilizing my skills help to promote organization mission and exceed team goal.
+>Results-driven web developer with a solid background in creating captivating and user-friendly websites.
+With over 3 years of experience, I excel in full stack development, specializing in HTML, CSS, JavaScript, and TypeScript.
+My proficiency extends to utilizing cutting-edge frameworks such as React, Next, Node, Nest, Express.js, and PostgreSQL to construct dynamic and interactive web applications.
+I possess exceptional collaborative skills, enabling effective teamwork and the ability to articulate complex technical concepts to non-technical stakeholders.
+Committed to staying abreast of the latest web development trends, I continuously enhance development processes to deliver high-quality, scalable, and efficient web solutions.
+If you are seeking a motivated and skilled full stack developer who is passionate about pushing the boundaries of web development, let's discuss how I can contribute to your organization's success.

 ## Work Experience
-### Web Engineer
+### Senior Web Engineer
 >Bitsol Technologies - Islamabad
 >May 2022 to Present
-- Responsible to work as MERN stack developer.
-- Got a chance to work:
-  * On a very large project as well as very cooprative team members.
+#### Key Responsibilities:
+* Serve as a senior MERN stack developer, contributing to large-scale projects and collaborating effectively with team members.
+* Collaborate effectively with team members on large-scale projects, ensuring adherence to test-driven development practices.
-  * With serverless architecture as well as with firebase database and storage.
+* Utilize serverless architecture and leverage Firebase database and storage solutions to deliver high-performance web applications.
-  * With new technolodies like GraphQl and rich libraries like Ag-Grid etc.
+* Stay updated with emerging technologies, incorporating tools like GraphQL and leveraging feature-rich libraries like Ag-Grid.
+* Take ownership of Node.js, Nest.js, React, and Next.js development tasks, ensuring efficient and reliable code implementation.
-  * Code optimization and best practices in the market that are followed.
+* Implement code optimization techniques and adhere to industry best practices to deliver high-quality and performant solutions.
-  * In professional envirnoment, to be a part of daily scrums.
+* Actively participate in daily scrum meetings, fostering a professional and collaborative work environment.
+* Engage in daily client meetings, effectively communicating project progress and gathering feedback to ensure alignment with client requirements.

 ### MERN stack developer
 >Invotyx - Islamabad
 >December 2020 to April 2022
-- Involved in all stages of Software Development Life Cycle (SDLC) like application design, development, debugging and testing the application.
-- Leading a team of persons and make sure they maintain the coding standards.
-- Develop projects from the scratch and define a standardize structure for increase efficiency of the application.
-- Convert figma designs to the React base components.
-- Implementing and adopt best practices for the component’s reusability.
-Always search for the best practices and boilerplates for standard structure.
+#### Key Responsibilities:
+* Provide leadership and guidance to a team of developers, ensuring adherence to coding standards and best practices.
+* Take ownership of full-stack development projects, establishing standardized structures to enhance application efficiency.
+* Translate Figma designs into reusable React-based components, promoting consistency and maintainability.
+* Foster best practices for component reusability, continuously improving development processes and efficiency.
+* Stay up to date with industry best practices and seek out boilerplates for standardized project structures.
-- Responsible for creating user interface using HTML5, CSS3, JavaScript, jQuery, React.
-- React as framework to create efficient web application which can bind data to specific views and synchronize data with server.
+* Responsible for creating user interfaces using HTML5, CSS3, JavaScript, jQuery, and React, leveraging React as a framework to build efficient web applications with synchronized data handling.
-- Testing of website on multiple browsers, different screen sizes for testing its functionalities.
+* Conduct thorough testing of websites across multiple browsers and various screen sizes to ensure optimal functionality.
-- Extensively use services to access data required for the UI component.
+* Utilize services to efficiently access data required for UI components.
-- Use Nodejs as a backend service to create server and creating appropriate API’s that will help to achieve project goal.
+* Implement Node.js as a backend service, creating robust APIs to achieve project goals.
-- Use NoSQL databa
+* Leverage MongoDB as a NoSQL database with Node.js backend, enabling fast and efficient data storage and retrieval services.

 ### Full Stack developer
 >Cloudtek - Islamabad
 >July 2020 to December 2020
+#### Key Responsibilities:
-- Responsible for creating user interface using HTML5, CSS3, Pug, JavaScript, jQuery, Angular, React, JSON.
+* Develop user interfaces using HTML5, CSS3, Pug, JavaScript, jQuery, Angular, React, Vue, and JSON, ensuring visually appealing and responsive designs.
-- Angular, React as framework to create efficient web application which can bind data to specific views and synchronize data with server.
+* Utilize Angular, React, and Vue frameworks to create efficient web applications, facilitating data binding to specific views and enabling seamless data synchronization with the server.
+* Conduct comprehensive testing of websites across multiple browsers to ensure optimal functionality and compatibility.
-- Testing of website on multiple browsers for testing its functionalities.
-Use Nodejs as a backend service to create server and creating appropriate API’s that will help to achieve project goal.
+* Implement Node.js as a backend service to create robust servers and develop appropriate APIs that align with project goals.
+* Design and implement secure authentication services using JSON Web Token (JWT) for enhanced user authentication and authorization.
-- Creating Authentication services using Json Web Token (JWT).
-Use NoSQL database MongoDB with Nodejs backend to make fast and efficient data storing and retrieving service.
+* Leverage MongoDB, a NoSQL database, with Node.js backend to provide fast and efficient data storage and retrieval services, optimizing overall application performance.

 ### Web Development Intern
 >Metis International Pvt - Islamabad
 >July 2018 to August 2018
+#### Key Responsibilities:
-- Learn core PHP with frontend technologies HTML5, CSS3, Bootstrap, jQuery, JavaScript.
+* Learn core PHP with frontend technologies HTML5, CSS3, Bootstrap, jQuery, JavaScript.
 Learn PHP CodeIgniter framework in short period of time.
-- Work on industrial project to create different components.
+* Work on industrial project to create different components.
-- Experience of working with team of 6 people communication and collaborate with team members.
+* Experience of working with team of 6 people communication and collaborate with team members.

 ## Education
 >Bachelor's in Information Technology